Michelle Obama Speaks Out Regarding Kamala Harris Being Named Joe Biden’s Running Mate

-Former first lady Michelle Obama took to Instagram on Thursday, August 13 to share her excitement regarding the recent news of Kamala Harris being named Joe Biden’s running mate for the 2020 Presidential Election.
+Former first lady Michelle Obama took to Instagram on Thursday, August 13, to share her excitement about the recent news that Kamala Harris was named Joe Biden’s running mate for the 2020 Presidential Election.
 Obama included two snapshots of Harris and discussed the importance of this historic decision.

 Harris is a senator from California and a former Attorney General.
-If Biden does beat President Donald Trump in the upcoming election, Harris will be the first female vice president the United States has ever had.
-The former first lady thinks she is more than up for the task and made it clear that she will be cheering Harris on from the sidelines as things unfold.
+If Biden does beat President Donald Trump in the upcoming election, she will be the first female vice president the United States has ever had.
+The former first lady wrote that she thinks Harris is more than up to the task and made it clear that she will be cheering Harris on from the sidelines as events unfold.

-In the first snapshot included in the post was a modern day photo of Harris, her arms around two young Black girls.
-The second photo was of Harris as a child alongside her mother.
-She was born of immigrant parents from India and Jamaica.
+The first snapshot in the post was a current photo of Harris with her arms around two young Black girls.
+The second photo was of Harris as a child, alongside her mother.
+She was born to immigrant parents from India and Jamaica.

-Obama explained that many African American women grow up without seeing other women that look like them reaching their career goals or earning a position of power.
+Obama explained that many women of color grow up without seeing other women that look like them reaching their career goals or earning positions of power.

 View this post on Instagram